ngrx/platform/projects/ngrx.io/content/guide/signals/signal-state.md

 });
 ```

+The state's type must be a record/object literal.
+Add arrays or primitive values to properties.

-As a result, it returns an extended version of a signal that possesses all the capabilities of a read-only signal.
+`signalState` returns an extended version of a signal that possesses all the capabilities of a read-only signal.

 ```ts
 import { computed, effect } from '@angular/core';